thermalogic/RustSEUIF97/README.md

 ## Acceleration Methods

 - Loop Tiling: Unleashes the full power of compiler optimizations, surpassing the performance of the single loop.
-- Shared-Power Scaling in Derivative-Related Polynomials: By leveraging the mathematical relationship between polynomials and their derivatives, we compute shared power terms only once.
+- Shared-Power Scaling: By leveraging the mathematical relationship between polynomials and their derivatives, we compute shared power terms only once.
 Subsequent results are derived through exponent scaling, thereby eliminating redundant calculations and significantly improving computational efficiency

 Please refer to [The acceleration methods](./docs/the_acceleration_methods.md) for more details on the algorithm